mt-mods/signs_lib/API.md

   * `mesh = "string"`

-    Default: `"signs_lib_standard_wall_sign.obj"`.
+    Default: "signs_lib_standard_wall_sign.obj".

   * `paramtype = "string"`

-    Default: `"light"`
+    Default: "light"

   * `paramtype2 = "string"`

     As with any other node, this determines how param2 is interpreted.
-Since these are signs, only two modes make sense: `"wallmounted"` and `"facedir"`.
-Any other string is the same as `"facedir"`.
+Since these are signs, only two modes make sense: "wallmounted" and "facedir".
+Any other string is the same as "facedir".

-    Default: `"wallmounted"`
+    Default: "wallmounted"

   * `wield_image = "string"`